| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 complete restart.
 Now I'm on the outside of row three and before the lap is done,

+there is a one car spin.
 So now they decide to go single file and on the

+restart we have no problems.
 The car setup was pretty good and the track was dry but not slick.

 There was still some bite all the way around but it was tricky getting into